PiyushDewangan-RISU/PiyushDewangan---10961/README.md

 ## Project Aim

 The aim of this project is to design a Pattern Printing Tool that generates different numeric patterns based on user input using nested loops, without using arrays or any additional storage.

 This project focuses on strengthening logical thinking and loop control in C programming.

 ## How the Program Works

-1.The user enters the number of rows to be printed.
+1: Decide the number of rows to be printed.

+2: Take the number of rows as input from the user.

-2.The program uses an outer loop to control the rows.
+3: Use an outer loop to control the rows.

-3.An inner loop is used to control the columns.
+4: Use an inner loop to control the columns.

-4.Loop counters determine which number to print.
+5: Use the loop counter to decide which number to print.

-5.Numbers are printed inside the inner loop.
+6: Print numbers inside the inner loop.

-6.After completing each row, the cursor moves to a new line.
+7: After each row, move to the next line.

+8: Repeat the inner loop for every row.

-7.The process repeats until all rows are printed.
+9: Continue until all rows are printed.

-8.No array or extra memory is used.
+10: No array or extra storage is required.

 ## Expected Output
 •Displays numeric patterns on the console.